 As time has progressed and society has developed, we have started to value convenience over quality.
 This has become especially evident in our food choices, with processed foods and fast ‘1 minute’ meals becoming a part of our daily lives.
 Thus, it is no surprise that these foods have started to take a toll on our health, with deaths from cardiovascular disease increasing globally.
 However, as society advances, people have become more educated on health risks caused by poor life choices.
-Thus, it isn’t surprise that people have chosen to transform into fitter and healthier versions of themselves through eating right and regular exercise.
+Thus, it isn’t a surprise that people have chosen to transform into fitter and healthier versions of themselves through eating right and regular exercise.

-And what better way to start than by keeping your heart healthy, after all, it is one of the most important organs in your body.
+And what better way to start than by keeping your heart healthy?
+After all, it is one of the most important organs in your body.
 Here are five simple ways to keep your heart healthy and happy.

 We have all grown up with the belief that fats are harmful to our health.
 However, the truth is that not all fats are bad for our health.
 Did you know that certain fats when ingested can actually benefit the body?
-For instance fats from olive oil, avocado, and omega 3 fats have health benefits.
+For instance, fats from olive oil, avocado, and omega 3 fats have health benefits.
 They give our body energy, support cell growth and protect our organs by cushioning them.
 That being said, what types of fat should you avoid?

 One such example to avoid is trans fats.
 Trans fats are a synthetic type of fats, which are used in various industries to add flavour and taste.
 They are found in packaged baked goods, snacks, margarine and fast foods.
-Trans fats are known to increase the risk of developing heart related complications or having a stroke.
+Trans fats are known to increase the risk of developing heart-related complications or having a stroke.
 Trans fats also tend to clog arteries, as they tend to increase levels of LDL while lowering levels of HDL.

-Eat healthy by including enough fruits, vegetables and natural protein in your diet. .
-Doing so will help lower your risk to certain diseases like heart diseases and stroke
+Eat healthy by including enough fruits, vegetables and natural protein in your diet.
+Doing so will help lower your risk to certain diseases like heart diseases and stroke.

 Tip: When buying snacks or any processed snacks, you should read the labels.
 Many manufacturers label trans-fats as hydrogenated oils.
-Monitor trans fat levels on nutritional labels and even if they are labeled as 0%, check the ingredients for ‘trans fats’ or ‘hydrogenated oils’.
+Monitor trans fat levels on nutritional labels and even if they are labelled as 0%, check the ingredients for ‘trans fats’ or ‘hydrogenated oils’.